Synopsis of a Unified Theory for All Forces and Matter: Abstract

 \section{Abstract}

-Assuming the ($9+1$)-dimensional Kaluza-Klein gravity interacting with elementary matter fermions, we propose an informationally-complete unified theory for all forces.
-Due to entanglement-driven symmetry breaking, the $SO(9,1)$ symmetry of the ($9+1$)-dimensional spacetime is reduced to $SO(3,1)\times SO(6)$, where $SO(3,1)$ [$SO(6)$] is associated with $(3+1)$-dimensional gravity (gauge fields of matter fermions).
-The informational completeness demands that matter fermions must appear in three families, each having 15 independent matter fermions.
-After quantum compactification of six extra dimensions, a trinity---the quantized ($3+1$)-dimensional gravity, the three-family fermions of total number 45, and their $SO(6)$ gauge fields---naturally arises in an effective theory for the ($3+1$)-dimensional spacetime.
-Both the fermion family state space and the compactified space are a simple three-state system equipped with an ungauging, e.g., $SO(3)$ structure.
+Assuming the Kaluza-Klein gravity interacting with elementary matter fermions in a ($9+1$)-dimensional spacetime ($\mathcal{M}_{9+1}$), we propose an information-complete unified theory for all forces and matter.
+Due to entanglement-driven symmetry breaking, the $SO(9,1)$ symmetry of $\mathcal{M}_{9+1}$ is broken to $SO(3,1)\times SO(6)$, where $SO(3,1)$ [$SO(6)$] is associated with gravity (gauge fields of matter fermions) in $(3+1)$-dimensional spacetime ($\mathcal{M}_{3+1}$).
+The informational completeness demands that matter fermions must appear in three families, each having 16 independent matter fermions.
+Meanwhile, the fermion family space is equipped with elementary $SO(3)$ gauge fields in $\mathcal{M}_{9+1}$, giving rise to the Higgs mechanism in $\mathcal{M}_{3+1}$ through the gauge-Higgs unification.
+After quantum compactification of six extra dimensions, a trinity---the quantized gravity, the three-family fermions of total number 48, and their $SO(6)$ and $SO(3)$ gauge fields---naturally arises in an effective theory in $\mathcal{M}_{3+1}$.
 Possible routes of our theory to the Standard Model are briefly discussed.

 The tendency of unifying originally distinct physical subjects or phenomena has profoundly advanced modern physics.
 Newton's law of universal gravitation, Maxwell's theory of electromagnetism, and Einstein's relativity theory are among the most outstanding examples for such a unification.
 The tremendous successes of modern quantum field theory, i.e., the Standard Model (SM), motivate the ambition of unifying all the four forces known so far---a kind of \textquotedblleft theory of everything\textquotedblright.
 The superstring theory and quantum gravity (particularly, loop quantum gravity---LQG \cite{Rovelli-book,Thiemann,loop25,Chiou}), both with remarkable results, are two tentative proposals.
 Here we take a more \textquotedblleft orthodox\textquotedblright\ viewpoint following the SM and LQG, rather than the superstring theory.